EricGomesGregory/DnD-Wulfgar/Wulfgar/Creatures/Humanoids/Characters/WitchAndHunter/Minoru.md

 The following are Minoru's Personality, Ideals, Bonds and Flaws:
 ___
 **Personality.**
 Minoru is a cold and calculating woman who seeks to fulfill her mission wherever, whenever, and however it should be done.
-In accordance to her mistress, Zuillie.
+In accordance to her mistress, Zullie.
 ___
 **Ideals.**
 Minoru has sworn an oath to protect and serve Zullie.